transpocamp/transportationcamp.org/events/south-2015/index.markdown

 ## Schedule & Venue

-The event program will run from 9:30 AM to 5:00 PM on Saturday, February 9, 2013, with breakfast/registration from 8:30 to 9:30.
+The event program will run from 9:30 AM to 5:00 PM on Saturday, September 26, 2015, with breakfast/registration from 8:30 to 9:30.
 A light breakfast, box lunch, and coffee breaks will be provided for all participants and are included in the $10 registration fee.
 There is also a Starbucks located on-site.

 The venue for TransportationCamp South will be the [Clough Undergraduate Learning Commons](http://clough.gatech.edu/), a state-of-the-art, sustainably-designed educational facility located at the heart of the Georgia Tech campus.